aubreyrjones/mutagen/README.md

 summon your Mana Guppy.` And you're telling me--the guy giving you a free game engine you don't pay to print--that you can't even share *that much*?

+FAQ
+---

+### I thought it was self-contained.

+That is not a question, but I take the rhetorical point.
+I'm doing my best to define everything in the core playbooks as clearly as I can.
+But given the extreme space constraints, I usually only get 1 shot at defining a concept.
+While I've tried to pick framing and style so that most people understand what I'm writing, I know my description can't work for everybody.
+These FAQs are requests I've received for clarification from some portion of players, but not so many that I want to revise the rules themselves--or maybe I just haven't thought of a better solution.

+### No questions?

+I just eliminated the only major confusion feedback I've gotten.
+Go back in the repo to see what I'm talking about if you care enough.
+I'm sure there'll be more later.

 # Acknowledgements and Thanks